KirtN/TasteBuds1/README.md

 <img src="./assets/VisualStudioStart.png" width="400">

-2. Press **F5** to start hosting the API locally (`https://localhost:7067`).
+2. Once the project is loaded, press **F5** to build the project and start hosting the API locally (`https://localhost:7067`).
 You should see **This localhost page can't be found**.
 That is okay!
 This is a minimal API, so there are no front-end components for it.
 If you want to test it out, you can go to `https://localhost:7067/recipe`.
 A JSON object of recipes in our database should show up here.

 <img src="./assets/APIPage.png" width="400">